leonardssh/leonardssh/README.md

 ---

 ### 🌟 Abilities
-These are my main abilities in everyday life.
+These are my main skills that I deepen every day.

    * **Fast learner**
    * **Adaptability**